mmaharebi/fiber-perturbation/BLOG_POST_DRAFT.md

 ## About Me

-I'm Mahdy Mahareb, an ECE student at the University of Kassel (Germany), currently preparing applications for funded master's programs in photonics, computational electromagnetics, and related fields.
-This project represents my independent work in numerical electromagnetics and demonstrates my readiness for graduate-level research.
+I'm Mahdy Mahareb, currently preparing applications for funded master's programs in photonics and computational electromagnetics at the University of Kassel, Germany.
+This project represents my independent work in numerical electromagnetics and demonstrates readiness for graduate-level research.

 **Contact:** contact@mahdymahareb.de
 **Website:** https://mahdymahareb.de